-Our spring 2014 collaborative residency will feature two authors and friends, Carol Green and Tamie Harkins.
-In their time here, they will work on their own writing projects while drawing on one another for insight and inspiration.
-Their residency will take place in April.
+Our spring 2014 collaborative residency features two authors and friends, Carol Green and Tamie Harkins.
+In their time here, they are working on their own writing projects while drawing on one another for insight and inspiration.

 Carol Green is on a yearlong fellowship through the University of Rochester's Medical Humanities department, and is investigating the varieties of spirituality among modern believers of a number of faith traditions, as well as non-believers.
 Carol is drawn most to the stories, "those peripatetic, painful avenues toward God and peace, and how these stories are rooted in the surest depths of a person - not in the side pockets".
 In Sitka, she hopes to learn more about the island's spiritual heritage, the dialogue between native faiths and those of later immigrants.
 Carol will offer classes related to her work in her time here.

 It might sound odd, but something in me wants to bow.
 I feel it press down, a hand on my shoulder, when I step into autumn evenings or watch a river bleed into the cold horizon.
 I’ve felt it before Catholic altars and Hindu shrines; it’s there, real and absorbing and healing.

 But wait a minute . . .
 I’m a medical student!
 We don’t tend to bow before much except our textbooks and attending physicians.
 We want gloved hands, surgical-scrubbed hands, not God hands, or any of that wishy-washy ethereal business.
 And the idea that such a “hand” could heal?
 Although health has similar etymological origins to hallow and holy, the term “faith and healing” still raises eyebrows: does it involve also snake handling, or Kool-Aid? (in case you were curious: no.)